 |Months in Program||Monthly NCA (Europe)||Monthly NCA (Rest of World)|

-The short answer is yes: you can be removed from the Visa Fraud Monitoring Program and save yourself the stress and cost of compliance.
-As you probably suspected, there are some requisites to that.
+You can be removed from the Visa Fraud Monitoring Program and save yourself the stress and cost of compliance.
+But, as you probably suspect, there are some qualifications to that.

 First, you can exit the program only after keeping your fraud rate below the acceptable threshold for three consecutive months.
 If you make it through two months, then breach the threshold again, you’ll need to start over.
-Also, note that you can be in the Visa Fraud Monitoring Program and the Visa chargeback Monitoring Program at the same time.
+Also, note that you can be in the Visa Fraud Monitoring Program and the Visa chargeback Monitoring Program simultaneously.
 They’re independent of one another, and exiting one doesn’t mean you’ve exited both.

-Something else worth pointing out: even though you can be moved from a standard monitoring program to an excessive-risk one, the opposite is not the case.
+Something else worth pointing out: even though you can be moved from a standard monitoring program to an excessive-risk one, the opposite is not true.
 Visa does not move merchants from the excessive monitoring program to the standard monitoring program, regardless of performance.

 This is an issue you must take seriously, as there are consequences for failing to rectify the situation.
-If you fail to bring your fraud rate under control after 12 months in either the standard or excessive fraud program, you become eligible for disqualification.
+Like we mentioned earlier, if you fail to bring your fraud rate under control after 12 months in either the standard or excessive fraud program, you become eligible for disqualification.
 This means Visa can block you from accepting Visa payments altogether and permanently ban you from the network.

-Visa is the most widely-used card brand throughout much of North America and Europe.
-Thus, disqualification due to the VFMP is not an event your business is likely to survive.
+Visa is the most widely-used card brand throughout North America and Europe.
+Disqualification from the Visa network due to the VFMP is not an event your business will likely survive.